VladZAH/newApp/README.md

-Applications I started long time ago and did not finish, or small applications.
+Applications I started long time ago and did not finish.
 To be deployed...